matheusdfs/TheENDGame/README.md

 # TheENDGame

 This game was made in 2019 for the discipline of programming techniques.
 Me and my colleague, Maurício Cezimbra, did all in one month using C++ 98 and the graphic library SFML.
 The game have menu and two phases, each one with different obstacles and enemys.
+You can also play with a friend in the same computer.

 ![Image of the menu](https://github.com/matheusdfs/TheENDGame/blob/main/Imagens/MenuPrincipal.png)
 ![Image of the second menu](https://github.com/matheusdfs/TheENDGame/blob/main/Imagens/MenuSecundário.png)